Gambling law separates gaming that happens in clubs from gaming that happens in other alcohol licensed premises (such as pubs).

 The law creates two types of club for the purposes of gaming: members' clubs (including miners' welfare institutes) and commercial clubs.
 This are differences between the type of gaming that can take place in the different type of clubs.

-The Gambling Commission has produced detailed guidance on gaming in clubs and alcohol licensed premises, which can be downloaded here:
+The Gambling Commission has produced detailed guidance about gaming in clubs and alcohol licensed premises.

 Gaming machine categories